Deep Linear Networks can Benignly Overfit when Shallow Ones Do

 For linear classifiers, minimizing exponentially-tailed losses including the logistic loss leads to the maximum $\ell_2$-margin classifier~\citep{soudry2018implicit,ji2018risk,nacson2018stochastic}. \citet{ji2018gradient} found that this is also the case when the linear classifier is parameterized as a deep linear classifier.

-As a counterpoint to this line of research, \citet{razin2020implicit} raised the possibility that the implicit bias of deep networks may be unexplainable by a simple function such as a norm. \citet{vardi2021implicit} showed that it might be impossible altogether to capture the implicit bias of even two-layer ReLU networks using any functional form.
+As a counterpoint to this line of research, \citet{arora2019implicit} and \citet{razin2020implicit} raised the possibility that the implicit bias of deep networks may be unexplainable by a simple function such as a norm. \citet{litowards} showed that under certain conditions gradient flow with infinitesimal initialization is equivalent to a simple heuristic rank minimization algorithm. \citet{vardi2021implicit} showed that it might be impossible altogether to capture the implicit bias of even two-layer ReLU networks using any functional form.